JamesDBartlett3/intel-p1-people-counter/WRITEUP.md

       - The bounding box's last known intersection with either the bottom or right edge of the frame
       - A rolling average of detections from the last 30 frames to counteract jitter
   - How I would have liked to improve the app, if I had more time:
-    - Using a 3/4 majority of the following thresholds, to classify each detection event as "unique" or "duplicate":
+    - Using a 3/4 majority of the following metrics to classify each detection event as "unique" or "duplicate":
-      - Confidence threshold greater than W
+      - Confidence threshold
-      - Bounding box distance from edge of frame less than X
+      - Bounding box distance from edge of frame
-      - Bounding box distance from location of last detection greater than Y
+      - Bounding box distance from location of last detection
-      - Miliseconds since last detection greater than Z
+      - Miliseconds since last detection

 ---